Your Guide To Mirror Tiles

 DIY Techniques And Considerations

 If you want to pursue the DIY route, the steps below are meant to sketch out the process.
 Each step has a description and then a link to more references.
-I use YouTube all the time to help understand how to do things.
+I use Youtube all the time to help understand how to do things.
 I recommend doing that!

 Flat Surface